Suprcheese/Orbital-Ion-Cannon/Readme.txt

 Modding Details:
 ----------------
-This mod implements a custom event, on_ion_cannon_targeted, which can function just like other lua events (https://wiki.factorio.com/index.php?title=Lua/Events).
+This mod implements two custom events: on_ion_cannon_targeted & on_ion_cannon_fired, which can function just like other lua events (https://wiki.factorio.com/index.php?title=Lua/Events)
-In order to use this event in another mod, you should use the following code:
+In order to use them in another mod, you should use the following code:

 	script.on_event(remote.call("orbital_ion_cannon", "on_ion_cannon_targeted"), function(event)
 		...
 	end)

+or

+	script.on_event(remote.call("orbital_ion_cannon", "on_ion_cannon_fired"), function(event)
+		...
+	end)

-Where the ... can be any code of your choosing.
+Where the "..." can be any code of your choosing.
 The following variables are available when using this custom event:

-	event.force				The force whose ion cannon is firing event.player_index		The player index of who fired the ion cannon event.position			The position the ion cannon is firing at event.radius			The radius of the ion cannon blast
+	event.force			The force whose ion cannon is firing event.surface                   The surface on which the ion cannon is firing event.player_index		The player index of who fired the ion cannon event.position			The position at which the ion cannon is firing event.radius			The radius of the ion cannon blast

-There is also a remote call that fires the ion cannon:
+There is also a remote call that targets the ion cannon:

-	remote.call("orbital_ion_cannon", "fire_ion_cannon", force, position, surface, player)
+	remote.call("orbital_ion_cannon", "target_ion_cannon", force, position, surface, player)

 You must supply a force, position, and surface, but the final argument -- player -- is optional; if you include it, some extra information can be messaged to the player.
+Calling this function will return true if the ion cannon is successfully targeted or false if targeting was unsuccessful.

 Credits: